 Treatment of Anemia With Luspatercept

-Luspatercept is a monoclonal antibody that binds to molecules that activate TGF‑β signaling in the bone marrow.
+Luspatercept is an activin-receptor trap first-in-class erythroid maturation agent that binds to molecules that activate TGF‑β signaling in the bone marrow.
 TGF‑β signaling regulates erythropoiesis, which is dysfunctional in patients with MDS.
 Luspatercept inhibits ligand binding to TGF‑β with the hypothesis that this will help restore erythropoiesis and improve anemia.

 The MEDALIST Trial

 In the original phase I/II trials of luspatercept, researchers observed that patients with refractory anemia, ring sideroblasts, and a mutation in SF3B, had a higher response rate to the drug.
 Researchers launched a number of studies, culminating with the phase III MEDALIST trial, comparing luspatercept vs placebo.
 Patients on this trial had refractory anemia with ring sideroblasts and had been treated with standard of care erythropoiesis‑stimulating agents (ESA).
 The MEDALIST study demonstrated that luspatercept improves the rate of transfusion independency, with a good safety profile, in these patients with MDS who are anemic and in need of transfusion.
 Evidence from this trial resulted in the approval of luspatercept for the treatment of anemia failing ESA treatment and requiring ≥ 2 red blood cell units over 8 weeks in adult patients with very low–risk to intermediate-risk MDS with ring sideroblasts or with MDS/myeloproliferative neoplasms with ring sideroblasts and thrombocytosis.